-No iPads, No Fancy Cars or Fancy Homes
+No Happiness from iPads, Fancy Cars or Fancy Homes

 The pure joy that radiated from these women and their children was infectious.
-Their joy did not come from having the latest iPad, 300 friends on Facebook, a fancy car, and certainly not a fancy home.
+Their joy did not come from having the latest iPad, 3,000 friends on Facebook (really?), a fancy car, and certainly not a fancy home.
 Their happiness came from living a simple, God centered life filled with love and gratitude and living in the present moment, one day at a time, even one moment at a time.

 In the 15th chapter of John, Jesus is talking about being the Vine.
 He talks about abiding in him and he abiding in us and abiding in his love.
 He goes on to say, “I have said these things so that my joy may be in you and that your joy may be complete.”

 By definition, joy means the emotion of great delight or happiness caused by something good or satisfying.
 I love this definition from Brother David Steindl-Rast, “Joy is the happiness that doesn’t depend on what happens.”

 It is not easy to be filled with joy when you don’t know how you will pay your bills, you receive a negative diagnosis, loved ones are sick and dying or the boss makes unreasonable demands constantly.

 It’s Not the Pursuit of Happiness